-The statewide recovery rate has increased steadily since 1992, when the rate was first calculated.
-In 2005, Oregon recovered 2,510,914 tons, or 45.3 percent of the actual total "counting" (municipal) waste stream.
-This is an 8.2 percent increase in recovery tonnage from 2004, when 2,305,066 tons (44.1 percent of the total waste stream) were recovered.
+The statewide recovery rate has increased steadily since 1992 when the rate was first calculated.
+In 2005, Oregon recovered 2,519,344 tons, or 43.8 percent of the actual total "counting" (municipal) waste stream.
+This is a slight increase in recovery tonnage from 2004, when 2,510,914 tons (45.3 percent of the total waste stream) were recovered.

-The 2005 statewide total rate including two percent credit calculations was 49.1 percent, exceeding the statutorily mandated 2005 goal of 45 percent recovery statewide.
-While recovery has increased over the years, so has total waste generation, which is the sum of disposal and recovery.
+The 2006 statewide total rate including 2 percent credit calculations was 47.5 percent, down from 49.1 percent in 2005, but exceeding the statutorily mandated 2005 goal of 45 percent recovery statewide.
+While recovery generally has increased over the years, so has total waste generation, which is the sum of disposal and recovery.
 It is a rough measure of the total discards in a wasteshed.
-The average per capita waste generation in Oregon during 2005 was 3,050 pounds, an increase from 2,917 in 2004.
-In 1992, average per capita waste generation was only 2,075 pounds per person.
+The average per capita waste generation in Oregon during 2006 was 3,118 pounds, up from 3,050 pounds in 2005.
+In 1992, average per capita waste generation was 2,075 pounds per person.

-DEQ is able to use the results of the Material Recovery Survey to estimate the energy savings resulting from recycling, as well as reductions in greenhouse gases associated with recycling, composting, and "counting" energy recovery.
+The DEQ is able to use the results of the Material Recovery Survey to estimate the energy savings resulting from recycling, as well as reductions in greenhouse gases associated with recycling, composting, and "counting" energy recovery.